 - 1.1 Sutton St. Nicholas Parish Council is undertaking a review of its Neighbourhood Development Plan (NDP).
 The NDP was prepared by a Steering Group of parish councillors and local residents and submitted to Herefordshire Council in May 2016.
-Following independent examination and a successful referendum, it was 'made' by Herefordshire Council on 8 March 2017. - 1.2 The review of the NDP has been informed by: - Informal discussions with Herefordshire Council and comments provided by Development Management officers. - Experience with using the NDP to guide the determination of planning applications. - The provisions of the NPPF (July 2021) and Planning Practice Guidance. - 1.3 The draft NDP Review was approved by the Parish Council for pre-submission publicity and consultation (Regulation 14 consultation) at its meeting on XX XXXX 2022. - 1.4 This document is the Statement of Modifications.
-It has been prepared to set out the scope and nature of the modifications proposed to the made NDP and in accord with the requirements of Planning Practice Guidance.
+Following independent examination and a successful referendum, it was 'made' by Herefordshire Council on 8 March 2017. - 1.2 The review of the NDP has been informed by: - Informal discussions with Herefordshire Council and comments provided by Development Management officers. - Experience with using the NDP to guide the determination of planning applications. - The provisions of the NPPF (July 2021) and Planning Practice Guidance. - 1.3 The draft NDP Review was approved by the Parish Council for pre-submission publicity and consultation (Regulation 14 consultation) at its meeting on 4 April 2022.
+The consultation was held between 3 May and 15 June 2022.
+Full details of comments received and changes made to the draft NDP Review as a result may be found in the Consultation Statement. - 1.4 This document is the Statement of Modifications.
+It has been prepared to set out the scope and nature of the modifications proposed to the made NDP and in accord with the requirements of the Neighbourhood Planning (General) Regulations 2012 as amended and Planning Practice Guidance. - 1.5 The draft NDP Review and accompanying Statements (including this document) were approved for submission to Herefordshire Council by the Parish Council at its meeting on 5 September 2022.